18 of the Most Dangerous Foods on the Planet, According to Expert Food Scientists

 Peanuts

-“Statistics on food allergy deaths vary,” Dawson says.
-“But the CDC reported that there are about 11 deaths in the United States each year due to an allergic reaction to food.”
-Although food allergies are less deadly than foodborne illnesses, individuals who live with them have to be very vigilant about their meals and surroundings.
-For those who are allergic to peanuts, exposure to even a tiny amount can cause symptoms that range from a runny nose to full-on anaphylaxis, when the throat swells, making it difficult or impossible to breathe.
-Peanut allergies are the most common cause of food-related anaphylaxis, according to Mayo Clinic.
-Most people who are aware of their peanut allergy carry an epinephrine injector, and many schools now keep the medicine on the premises in case of emergencies.
-Here are other foods that are responsible for almost all food allergies.
+For those with a peanut allergy, exposure to even a tiny amount can cause symptoms that range from a runny nose to full-on anaphylaxis, a potentially life-threatening reaction.
+Peanut allergies are the most common cause of food-related anaphylaxis, according to experts at the Mayo Clinic.
+Most people with a known peanut allergy carry an epinephrine injector, and many schools now keep the medicine on site in case of emergencies.

 Heap of unshelled walnuts, seen from directly above and in full frame